ColinWu0403/LLaMA-2-hf-Chatbot/README.md

 The detailed report of the runtimes and responses from the LLM can be found here: [reports/README.md](reports/README.md)

-## RAG (In progress)
+## RAG

-I implemented RAG (Retrieval-augmented generation) to better improve the accuracy of the responses.
+I implemented RAG (Retrieval Augmented Generation) to better improve the accuracy of the responses.
 RAG references an authoritative knowledge base outside of the training data before generating a response.

 In this case, it would retrive the most relevant section of a research paper in papers/ to add as the context in the prompt.